 or anyway you wish.
 I don't want to stifle your creativity.

 About arrays: Keep in mind that this is the most important part of the assignment.
 Using arrays and loops, write a program that creates multiple instances of an object.
 You may use an object you developed previously or create something new.
-If you are stuck for an idea, you can consider modeling something such as rain, bubbles, or balloons moving on the screen.
-Be sure to make an entire design out of it and not simply an isolated array of items.
+If you are stuck for an idea, you can consider modeling something such as rain, trees, bar chart, bubbles, balloons, etc. Be sure to make a cohesive design out of it and not simply an isolated array of items.

 Make sure that every Processing assignment has the following lines at the top: Assignment #, Your Name, and Date